NO-skcaj/PlayBot/README.md

 ## Joysticks

 Joysticks use the standard FRC library.
 Some great documentation and a tutorial can be found [here](https://docs.wpilib.org/en/stable/docs/software/basic-programming/joystick.html).
 You can use almost any controller including Dualshock controllers, Xbox controllers, and joysticks.
-I have also seen custom driver stations that use homemade controllers.
-We made one of these a few years back and should still have it.
-However, I don't know if there's any reuseable code.
+I have also seen custom driver stations that use homemade controllers; we actually made one for the 2025 game.

 ## Swerve